victorporof/Sublime-HTMLPrettify/README.md

 Writing commands in the console is ugly.
 Set up your own key combo for this, by going to Preferences -> Key Bindings - Default, and adding a command in that huge array: `{ "keys": ["super+shift+h"], "command": "htmlprettify" },`.
 You can use any other command you want, thought most of them are already taken.

+If you get an error `sh: node: command not found` or similar, you don't have `node` in the right path.
+Try setting the absolute path to node in HTMLPrettify.py!
+This means from:
+`html = commands.getoutput("node " + ...`
+change to
+`html = commands.getoutput("absolute/path/to/node " + ...`

 ## Customize
 The `HTMLPrettify.py` script has some predefined settings regarding the indentation size, indentation character, maximum chars per line and brace styling.
 Customize these settings by modifying the script with your desired values (see the [JSBeautifier options](https://github.com/einars/js-beautify/blob/master/beautify-html.js)).